 A drowning death in Sportspark went unnoticed by local residents for 24 hours.
 And it wasn’t until the Roosevelt Islander started poking around that skimpy details began trickling out.

-Although the drowning death occurred late Sunday afternoon, according to a report by the Roosevelt Islander, residents were mostly in the dark until this morning.
+Although the drowning death occurred on May 16th, late on a Sunday afternoon, according to a report by the Roosevelt Islander, residents were mostly in the dark until this morning.
 That’s when they were confronted with a “Pool Closed” sign at Sportspark.

 RIOC’s ineptness at communicating is legendary and worse than ever lately, but this one’s troubling.